15 Epic Hikes in Banff National Park, Canada

 If you want to make a day of it during the summer, you can rent canoes and there’s a cafe open seasonally.

-2. Parker Ridge to Saskatchewan Glacier
+6. Parker Ridge Trail to Saskatchewan Glacier

 Parker Ridge to Saskatchewan Glacier (Walter H)